Havrylov-Serhii/Havrylov-Serhii/README.md

 ### 🧠 About Me

-🔹 Junior Data Analyst passionate about uncovering stories behind the data 🔹 Currently studying Computer Science
+<h4>🔹 Junior Data Analyst passionate about uncovering stories behind the data </h4>
+<h4>🔹 Currently studying Computer Science</h4>
-🔹 Strong analytical mindset with hands-on projects in Python, SQL, and Excel 🔹 Eager to grow in real-world data challenges and team collaborations
+<h4>🔹 Strong analytical mindset with hands-on projects in Python, SQL, and Excel </h4>
+<h4>🔹 Eager to grow in real-world data challenges and team collaborations</h4>

 ---